replicatedhq/help-center/content/docs/troubleshoot/examples/redaction.md

 In this example, we're using a couple more advanced features.
 First, `(?i)` at the beginning of the regex sets case-insensitive mode.
 We're also using yaml's multiline string formatting to avoid having to escape quotes or other special characters.
-It's also far easier to develop a regular expression like this when you can experiment with various inputs and outputs - here I used [regex101](https://regex101.com/r/uu7Jkz/1) to develop the matching string and [The Go Playground](https://play.golang.org/p/vB8XfahaXDj) to validate that the entire replace sequence worked as expected.
+It's also far easier to develop a regular expression like by experimenting with various inputs and outputs - [regex101](https://regex101.com/r/uu7Jkz/1) can be used to develop the matching string and [The Go Playground](https://play.golang.org/p/vB8XfahaXDj) is useful to validate that the entire replace sequence worked as expected.

 # Redacting all collectors

+Including a `meta.redact` collector will cause the specified `scrubs` to be applied across every support bundle resource.

 ```yaml
 collect: